 The Order of Interbeing was founded by and continues to be inspired by Thich Nhat Hanh, a Vietnamese Buddhist monk, teacher, author, poet, and peace activist.
 Thay (teacher), as he is called by his friends and students, was born in central Vietnam in 1926.
-He became a novice monk in the Vietnamese Zen tradition at 16 years of age and received full monastic ordination six years later.
+He became a novice monk in the Vietnamese Zen tradition at 16 years of age and received full monastic ordination six years later (see full lineage history).
 By his early twenties he was a national known poet and writer, focusing his attention on ways to make Buddhist practice applicable to everyday life and social issues.

 During the 1960’s, as the suffering caused by the war between communist North Vietnam and US-supported South Vietnam intensified, Thay and other Buddhist clergy looked for ways to alleviate suffering and find a way to peace.
 In Vietnam, Thay established the School of Youth for Social Services (SYSS), a training program for young social workers wishing to bring practical aid and social support to war-torn villages.
 Realizing that the roots of the war were outside Vietnam as well as inside it, Thay agreed to come to the U.S. to represent the Buddhist clergy’s understanding of the war and its causes and consequences.
 In the U.S. he met with anti-war leaders, politicians, and religious leaders, including Martin Luther King, Jr., Robert McNamara, and Thomas Merton.